coda/packs-sdk/docs/reference/sdk/interfaces/SyncTableDef.md

 # Interface: SyncTableDef<K, L, ParamDefsT, SchemaT\>

-Type definition for a Sync Table.
+The result of defining a sync table.
 Should not be necessary to use directly, instead, define sync tables using [makeSyncTable](../functions/makeSyncTable.md).

 ## Type parameters